 Hostas are a perennial that can winter in the ground, or you can store them in containers.
 Read on to find out how to store hosta roots for the winter.

 Although it’s possible to allow hostas to die off and go dormant outside, it’s possible to store hosta roots indoors all winter before replanting them.
 Let the foliage die off naturally before using sterilized shears to cut them back.
 Bring your container into a dark area and allow the dirt to freeze.

 I know I was super nervous when I learned how to store my hosta roots.
 After all, how sad would it be if you put all that work in and ended up accidentally killing them?
 With a little experimentation and a lot of trial and error, I came up with an easy method to store hosta roots during the winter.
 If you’d like to try it yourself, read look at my short guide.

 Avoid Winter Damage

 The nice thing about hostas is that they’re very hardy, and they can grow well in Planting Zones 3 to 9.
-When you plant them in the ground, they can survive a bitterly cold -40°F. Since that’s common where I’m from, I decided to take steps to stop the cold temperatures from ruining my hostas.
-Winter damage happens when the temperatures start to fluctuate.
+When you plant them in the ground, they can survive a bitterly cold -40°F. Since that’s common where I’m from, I took steps to stop the cold temperatures from ruining my hostas.
+Winter damage happens when the temperatures fluctuate.